alexxceashed/Fluffy-Wildlife/Research - Astrophysics/02- Transit Photometry/Tools/README.md

 - It is designed for targets where a ~2.5–4 day period transit signal is expected.
 - The `planet_radius()` formula assumes the depth represents a fractional transit depth and that the stellar radius is in units of solar radii.
 - If the result is an impossible radius, double-check the selected depth, the input FITS file type, and whether the file contains a properly processed light curve.
+- **[AI-Assisted]** The `transit_math` function structure, light curve flattening logic, and BLS parameter selection were developed with AI assistance to ensure robust period search and accurate depth extraction.

 ### `fits_parser.py`